ash/raku-course/essentials/more-on-functions/exercises/factorial-with-multi-functions/solution/index.md

 {% include menu.html %}

-This exercise is again about factorial.
+This exercise is again about factorials.
 Indeed, the task allows us to illustrate more interesting features of Raku.

 When computing a factorial by starting from the given number downwards, you need to stop when the number gets 1.
 With multi-functions, you can achieve that by extracting the case with `$n == 1` to a separate multi-function.